kyverno/chainsaw/website/docs/tests/catch-finally/index.md

 # What is catch / finally

 Catch and Finally are additional fields to collect certain information about the outcome of a step should it fail (in the case of `catch`) or at the end of the step (in the case of `finally`).

 The ultimate goal of collectors is to gather information about the failure of a step and therefore help understand what caused it to fail.

 A test step can have an arbitrary number of collectors.
+A collector can be configured with a `timeout`.

 !!! note